 Lower Browser Volume for a Cleaner Audio Balance

-Keep Gaming Audio at a Separate Level from Communication Apps
+Keep Gaming Audio Separate from Communication Apps

 Avoid Maxing Out Individual App Volume Sliders